apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO precompile big header files
+  - move string vector ... into a single header file to precompile it
+  - ccache

 - IDEA val->setString should it instead get an array of strin
     - ["Resonance", "37", "%"]
     - ["LP", "78", "%", "HP", "22", "%"]